-MUSIC PROGRAMME
+MUSIC

 This category, sponsored by TG4 Ireland, highlights the social value of music and the contribution it makes to regional culture, as expressed in television programmes.
+The criteria is unchanged from last year.

 The programmes may be short features, documentaries or coverage of musical performance.